joelparkerhenderson/architecture-decision-record/README.md

 ## How to start using ADRs with git

-If you like using git version control, then here's how we like to start using ADRs with git for a typical software project with source code.
+If you like using git version control, then here is how we like to start using ADRs with git for a typical software project with source code.

 1. Create a directory for ADR files.